The elephant: symbol of prosperity & wisdom

-If you want more animal numbered area paint sets and art kits, look no further than our animal's canvas.
+If you want more animal numbered area paint sets and art kits, look no further than our paint by numbers of animals.

 Did not find your perfect Elephant DIY painting?

 If you were unable to find the canvas of your choice, customization remains the only option.
 Use a photo or another image to have us develop a pattern with the right gradient.
-With the custom paint by numbers, you can paint a grown or baby elephant or any other animal you wish.
+With the paint by number custom, you can paint a grown or baby elephant or any other animal you wish.

 Our acrylic paints are highly resistant to wear and tear, making pictures the perfect present.
 DIY elephant artwork is the memory of a lifetime for a friend or loved one to cherish.